 I've always had a soft spot for Herefords.
 When I showed cattle I had both black and Hereford cattle.
 I never showed at the level of the NWSS, and have found other areas of cattle production to be more my taste, but I did love it, and the Hereford breed is still a favorite of mine.

 People bring what are called "strings" of cattle to these shows.
 This terms refers to the entire bunch they brought, which can be several dozen in some cases.
 They will bring bulls, heifers, cows, or a combination of all three.
+Some also bring steers, and the most prestigious show to win at a stock show is usually the steer show.

 It's a unique world, and fun one to visit, especially when a major show is so close.
 Other major stock shows are held throughout the year across the U.S., including the NAILE (pronounced Nile) in Louisville, KY, the American Royal in Kansas City, and the Houston Livestock Show and Rodeo, to name a few.